Evidence, oath and affirmations at an inquest

 ‘Interested persons’ and rights of the ‘interested person’

-The categories of interested persons are set out in section 47 of the Coroner’s and Justice Act 2009, they include:
+The categories of interested persons are set out in section 47 of the Coroner’s and justice Act 2009.
+Please see the following link for the detailed guidelines: Coroners and Justice Act 2009

 The coroner decides who will be given interested person status.